zazuko/barnard59/packages/cube/README.md

 Pipeline `check-constraint` validates the input constraint against the shapes provided with the `profile` variable (the default profile is https://cube.link/latest/shape/standalone-constraint-constraint).

-The pipeline reads the constraint from `stdin`, allowing input from a local file (as in the following example) as well as from the output of the `fetch-constraint` pipeline (in most cases it's useful to have the constraint in a local file because it's needed also for the `check-observations` pipeline).
+The pipeline reads the constraint from `stdin`, allowing input from a local file (as in the following example) as well as from the output of the `fetch-cube` pipeline (in most cases it's useful to have the constraint in a local file because it's needed also for the `check-observations` pipeline).

 ```bash
 cat myConstraint.ttl \